-Trinity Christian academy offers classes for Preschool-12th grade on Mondays in North Knoxville.
+Trinity Christian academy offers classes for preschool to 12th grade on Mondays in North Knoxville.

 Truth Trekkers offers a variety of academic and enrichment electives.
-They meet on Mondays from 9am-4pm in Fountain City.
+They meet on Mondays from 9:00am to 4:00pm in Fountain City.

 Knoxville Ambassadors offers competitive team sports for middle and high school homeschool students.